brianmwadime/smutchings.github.io/_designer/jestmonitejewellery.markdown

 ---
 layout: post
-title: Portfolio One
+title: Jesmonite Jewellery
-description: In-House Copywriter
+description: Hand-made and designed jesmonite jewellery inspired by the solar system.
-meta-description: As a core member of the Typeform marketing team, I helped define a tone for an up and coming startup.
+meta-description: Hand-made and designed jesmonite jewellery inspired by the solar system.
-img: /img/image1.jpg
+img: /img/jesmoniteHero.jpg
 ---

 Working as a core member of the marketing team, my responsibilities included: